-Below you will find an agile story point estimation table which has 6 outcomes: 1,2,3,5,8,13 story points.
-8 story points is a lot and has a potential for being broken down into smaller work items.
+In the proposed example 8 story points are a lot and have the potential to be broken down into smaller work items.
 While 13 is already too high risk and must be broken into smaller items.
 Just beware – breaking down large items as 13 points, should not mean that two items of 8 SPs and 5 SPs will remain… Story points math is a bad practice.

 Story point estimation table